tejassoni/laravel-test-e2e-integration-assignment-2/README.md

 # laravel-test-e2e-integration-assignment-2

-Laravel Dusk End-to-End Browser Testing for Authentication process flow verification
+## Laravel Dusk End-to-End Browser Testing for Authentication Process Flow Verification

+This project focuses on performing end-to-end browser testing for the authentication process in a Laravel application using **Laravel Dusk**.
+It leverages **Laravel Breeze** for the authentication scaffolding, which uses Blade templates and Alpine.js for a robust and user-friendly experience.

 ---

 ### Breeze Authentication (Blade with Alpine)

-This project utilizes Laravel Breeze for authentication, providing a robust and easy-to-use scaffolding with Blade templates and Alpine.js.
+Laravel Breeze provides a simple and effective way to scaffold authentication features.

 #### Installation Steps:

+To get started with the Breeze authentication in your project, follow these steps:

 -   **Install Laravel Breeze:**